Bachmann Trolly Tips

 Introduction

 bachmann trollyElectric trolly cars have been around for a long time.
-The first ones were installed by Frank Sprague in the 1888.
+The first ones were installed by Frank Sprague at Richmond Va in 1888.
 In many cities, they were the most practical way to get around.
 They were much faster than horse drawn carts and could operate even when the roads were so muddy that getting around in any vehicle other than a horse was nearly impossible.

 More interesting information on the construction and operation of a turn of the century (the last century) trolly line can be found in this book.